 The future is bright

-“As soon as you have contact, as soon as you recognise the signal, the dance happens,” says Lorenzo.
+“As soon as you have contact, as soon as you recognize the signal, the dance happens,” says Lorenzo.
 “You start sending commands, you start receiving telemetry, and at that point, you verify how the satellite is, so if everything is well after launch, and you start the commissioning of the spacecraft, the commissioning is basically the beginning of life.
 It’s goosebumps every time.
 You realise that engineers can cry.”
 The future of the space industry, he adds, is very bright, and it’s very exciting.
 “So, we’ve seen things happening, things that we never thought would have happened, ever.
 I remember very clearly the day we were given mathematical proof, during a lecture at the university, that landing a rocket was not possible.
 But I also remember very clearly the day in which a company did land the rocket – and now it has become a routine.”

 Space – a place to stay?